BYUHPC/sci-comp-course/project/overview.md

 ## Appendix A: Tips and Tricks

 The foundation you lay in the first phases will be used for the rest of the course.
-It's thus a good idea to look at each project

-Check out all the phases early so you can see what you'll be dealing with from the start.

-Pay down technical debt early--e.g. refractor headers to avoid redundancy.
+It's thus a good idea to skim over future [phases of the project](../assignments.html) often to ensure that your code maintains the flexibility to easily accomodate future requirements.
+Pay down [technical debt](https://en.wikipedia.org/wiki/Technical_debt) early.

-Get familiar with the Julia implementation--you'll need to be familiar with it anyway for a couple phases, may as well take advantage of its utility from the start.
+Get familiar with [`WaveSim.jl`](TODOhttps://github.com/BYUHPC/WaveSim.jl) early, ideally by [phase2](phase2.md)--you'll be modifying it in phases [4](phase4.md) and [8](phase8.md), so you may as well take advantage of its utility early on.

-Look at the example code often, there's usually very little difference (outside of the algorithm) from what you'll need to do.
+Look at the example [code often](https://github.com/BYUHPC/sci-comp-course-example-cxx), as there's usually very little difference (outside of the algorithm) between it and what you'll be required to do.

 ## Appendix B: Skeleton Wave Simulation Class

 Below is a class that contains the state of a wave simulation.
 It's provided since this isn't a programming class--we want you to learn relavant general concepts, not the painful ins and outs of C++.
 The parts you'll need to implement (for the [first phase](basics.md), at least) are marked with `// TODO` comments.
-You'll likely need to modify it for each phase; look to the [example code](../example-code.md) for ideas on how to do so.
+You'll likely need to modify it and split it into separate headers for each phase; look to the [example code](https://github.com/BYUHPC/sci-comp-course-example-cxx) for ideas on how to do so.

 ```c++
 #include <array>